niharikavashishtha/CloudUrlShortner/README.md

 ```

 ## How to test
-I have added [PostMan collection](./POSTMAN.json) to test the APIs
+I have added [PostMan collection](./cloudurl-AWS.postman_collection.json) to test the APIs

+## using Sonar
+mvn sonar:sonar

 ## Things I learned and used in this project

-#### Docker and docker compose
-Tools to spin up multiple containers and scaling them.
 #### Spring web REST
 SpringBoot tools for building RESTful services.
 #### Lombok
 Convenient tool for code auto-generation.
 #### Spring JPA, mysql, h2
 SpringBoot tool for JPA for accessing databse.
-#### Nginx proxy for load balancing
-Proxy server for load balancing http requests.

-## Things to be done

 ### User API key for authorization
 to shorten the URL the POST API call takes JSON in the body request.
 It can be subject to malicious
 attack i.e. user can flood our system with junk URLs. so we can add API key ID field in the
 LongUrlDTO to only allow register user to allow adding the URL.

+###
+use of different AWS cloud service
+building CICD pipelines
+using EC2 instances

+## Things to be done

 ### Performance testing
 I have'nt done the performance testing yet, but I would like to know, how the